• Home > About Us

 Email : Mihir.Sule@gmail.com

-Nachiket Kelkar, PhD: Nachiket Kelkar studies river-floodplains, river dolphins, fisheries, and fishing communities, and is keenly interested in the ecology and conservation of the rivers of the Indian subcontinent.
+Nachiket Kelkar, PhD : Nachiket Kelkar studies river-floodplains, river dolphins, fisheries, and fishing communities, and is keenly interested in the ecology and conservation of the rivers of the Indian subcontinent.
 He is with the Riverine Ecosystems and Livelihoods (REAL) programme at WCT.
 He is also a member of the IUCN cetacean specialist group and the International Whaling Commission’s South Asian river dolphin Task Team.

 Email: rainmaker.nsk@gmail.com

 Prachi Hatkar : Prachi Hatkar is a MSc in Zoology (Oceanography and fishery science).
-Currenly a Ph.D. candidate at the Maharaja Sayajirao University of Vadodara, Prachi is working at the Wildlife Institute of India, Dehradun for their Dugong conservation project.
+Currenly a Ph.D. candidate at the Maharaja Sayajirao University of Vadodara, Prachi has worked at the Wildlife Institute of India, Dehradun for their Dugong conservation project.
 Her current research studies Dugong habitat assessment in the Gulf Of Kutch, Gujarat.
 Her research interests include understanding the ecology of endangered species, diversity assessment of marine life, and connections between conservation, ecosystem benefits and livelihoods.
 Email: pprachi62@gmail.com

 Emailpremjothi@gmail.com

 Rahul Muralidharan, PhD : Rahul is a political ecologist based in Tamil Nadu researching marine governance and transformations, and its influence on human-animal relations in coastal environments.
 He has been studying marine mammals with the support of artisanal fishers since 2009.
+Rahul is at the Sustainability Lab in IIT-Chennai.

 Email : rahul.muralidharan1988@gmail.com